Evolution of social norms for moral judgment: Methods

-Each player belongs to one of $K$ distinct and disjoint groups, which comprise fractions $\nu_1, \nu_2, \ldots \nu_K$ of the total population.
+Each player belongs to one of $K$ distinct and disjoint ``gossip groups'', which comprise fractions $\nu_1, \nu_2, \ldots \nu_K$ of the total population.
 An individual's group membership determines their view of the reputations of the other players: each group has a shared, consensus view of the reputation of every player in the population, but different groups may have different views of individuals' reputations.
-This characterizes a situation where individuals transmit information about reputations to other members of their group via rapid gossip \citep{sommerfeld2007gossip}, or, alternatively, each group has its own ``institution'' \citep{radzvilavicius2021nature} that broadcasts reputation assessments to its group.
+This model characterizes a situation where individuals transmit information about reputations to other members of their group via rapid gossip \citep{sommerfeld2007gossip}, or, alternatively, each group has its own ``institution'' \citep{radzvilavicius2021nature} that broadcasts reputation assessments to the group.

-Each round, everyone plays the donation game with everyone else, and then each group updates their (consensus) view of the reputation of each individual in the population, as follows.
-For a given individual, the group considers a single random interaction from that round in which that individual acted as a donor.
-Depending on the donor's action, the group's view of the recipient's reputation, and a rule known as a \emph{social norm}, the donor is assigned a new reputation by the group.
-We consider a generalized social norm in which: \begin{enumerate} \item cooperating with an individual with a good reputation is considered good. \item defecting with an individual with a good reputation is considered bad. \item cooperating with an individual with a bad reputation is considered good with probability $\p$. \item defecting with an individual with a bad reputation is considered good with probability $\q$. \end{enumerate} The social norm is thus parameterized by two probabilities, $\p$ and $\q$.
-When $(\p,\q)=(0,1)$, for example, we recover the \emph{stern judging} norm, which requires that a donor interacting with a recipient of bad standing must defect to earn a good standing.
-Setting $(\p,\q) = (0,0),(1,0),$ or $(1,1)$ yields the other standard social norms \emph{shunning}, \emph{scoring}, and \emph{simple standing} respectively.
+Each round, everyone plays the pairwise donation game with everyone else, and then each group updates their (consensus) view of the reputation of each individual in the population, as follows.
+For a given individual, the group samples a single random interaction from that round in which that individual acted as a donor.
+Depending on the donor's action, the group's view of the recipient's reputation, and the group's social norm, the donor is assigned a new reputation by the group.
+We consider a generalized social norm in which: \begin{enumerate} \item cooperation with an individual with a good reputation is considered good, \item defection against an individual with a good reputation is considered bad. \item cooperation with an individual with a bad reputation is considered good with probability $\p$, \item defection against an individual with a bad reputation is considered good with probability $\q$. \end{enumerate} The social norm is thus parameterized by two probabilities, $\p$ and $\q$.
+When $(\p,\q)=(0,1)$, for example, we recover the classic \emph{Stern Judging} norm \citep{kandori1992social,pacheco2006stern}, which stipulates that a donor interacting with a recipient of bad standing must defect to earn a good standing.
+Setting $(\p,\q) = (0,0),(1,0),$ or $(1,1)$ yields the other well-studied social norms \emph{Shunning}, \emph{Scoring}, and \emph{Simple Standing} \citep{sugden1986economics}.